RAF Bruggen: Brüggen squadrons

+Post RAF use

-Handover to Army
+British Army use

-With the Royal Air Force having no use for site of the former RAF Brüggen, the base was handed over to the British Army on 28 February 2002 to become Elmpt Station, Javelin Barracks.
+With the Royal Air Force having no use for the site, the base was handed over to the British Army on 28 February 2002 to become Elmpt Station, Javelin Barracks.
 The 18-hole RAF Brüggen Golf Club became West Rhine Golf Club.

+The barracks were closed in November 2015 and the site returned to German authorities.